The White House shared a doctored video to justify banning a CNN reporter

-Well, we’ll always have those 10 seconds of faint relief yesterday morning.
+Well, we’ll always have those 10 seconds of faint relief on Wednesday morning.

-Somehow, it already feels as though the midterms, which restored a measure of bipartisan standing to the three branches of government, happened untold weeks ago.
-President Trump made sure of that by firing Attorney General Jeff Sessions less than a day after the elections, paving the way for an end to the Mueller investigation.
+Somehow, it already feels as though Tuesday’s midterm elections, which restored a measure of bipartisan standing to the three branches of government, happened untold weeks ago.
+President Trump made sure of that by firing Attorney General Jeff Sessions less than a day later, paving the way for an end to the Mueller investigation.
 (Deputy AG Rod Rosenstein has been relieved of overseeing the matter, with his duties falling to a newly installed interim AG-slash-stooge, who has called the investigation a “witch hunt” on TV.)
 On top of all that, this Wednesday Afternoon Massacre took place hours after a contentious (even for Trump) press conference, which produced its own still-unfolding scandal.

-It started out with a surreal exchange between the president and CNN Chief White House Correspondent Jim Acosta, during which the reporter briefly struggled to hold onto the microphone an aide was trying to take away.
+It started out with a surreal exchange between the president and CNN Chief White House Correspondent Jim Acosta, during which the reporter briefly struggled to hold onto the microphone when an aide tried to take away.
 Acosta then asked his perhaps too assertively earned follow-up, a challenging question about the Russia investigation.
 Trump refused to answer the question and called Acosta “a rude, terrible person.”
 But Trump’s punishment for Acosta did not end with mere badmouthing.
-Later on Wednesday afternoon, the White House officially revoked Acosta’s press pass.
-And somehow, it is only at this point in the story that things began to get deeply weird and troubling.
+Later in the day, the White House officially revoked Acosta’s press pass.

+Somehow, it is only at this point in the story that things began to get deeply weird and troubling.

 When White House Press Secretary Sarah Huckabee Sanders announced the decision to revoke Acosta’s press pass, she falsely claimed that the reporter had inflicted physical violence on the intern who tried to take his microphone.

-Note: UPDATE: Here is some smart, technical analysis of the video, which appears to have been “transcoded.”